Nizam-ul-Mulk, Asaf Jah I: Viceroy of the Deccan

-Governor of Malwa-challenges-restoring Emperor
+Governor of Malwa

-The Sayyid brothers, known as the badshahgar(king-makers), became the sole authority of Mughal court reducing the status of the Turkic and the Irani noblemen.
+The Sayyid brothers, known as the badshahgar (king-makers), became the sole authority of Mughal court reducing the status of the Turkic and the Irani noblemen.
 As a result, they formed a force of counter-revolution against the Sayyid brothers.
 The head of the Counter-Revolution was Nizam.
 To subdue the counter-revolution, the Sayyid brothers shifted Nizam-ul-mulk from Delhi.
-In 1715 AD, the Nizam was appointed as the Governor of Malwa-(central India), a lesser position than the previous post. in 1716 AD Nizam unwillingly accepted the new post so that he could reinforce his forces against the Sayyid brothers and check and halt the increasing influence of Marathas in the central India region.
+In 1715 AD, the Nizam was appointed as the Governor of Malwa (central India), a lesser position than the previous post. in 1716 AD Nizam unwillingly accepted the new post so that he could reinforce his forces against the Sayyid brothers and check and halt the increasing influence of Marathas in the central India region.

 In 1719, Nizam became suspicious of the machination of the Sayyed brothers and understood their intentions to take over the Mughal Empire.
 When two of the Mughal Emperors died simultaneously within a year due to the same ailment and Muhammad Shah the 18-year-old Mughal prince was appointed Mughal Emperor and Sayyid Brothers as regent to the Mughal Emperor, the Nizam commence full-fledged preparation to launch an armed action against them.
 When the Sayyid Brothers learned about the Nizam's situation, they got furious and issued an imperial order asking the Nizam to report to Delhi.
 Alternately they planned an attack on Nizam in case he did not report.
 Meanwhile, Nizam received a secret communication from the Mughal empress's mother "Resist the Sayyids, and you will find yourself a place of Honor in the history of Mughals, May Allah help you in a war of righteousness against suppression", and later a secret communication was sent by Emperor Muhammad Shah to get him relief from the atrocities of Sayyid Brothers.
 Nizam was convinced of the Sayyid Brothers' planning and refused to report to Delhi and decided to eliminate the Sayyid brothers.

 In Delhi, the Sayyid brothers released an imperial order to attack Nizam's forces from two fronts, thus dispatched a 20,000 imperial army of Delhi led by Dilawar Khan to attack from the North and the Army of Governor of Aurangabad led by Alim Ali (the adopted son of Sayyid Hussain Ali Khan) to attack from South.
 Nizam being a military strategist rather than marching towards Delhi decided to move southwards to the Deccan where he had many sympathizers to support.
 The Nizam utilizing his diplomatic manipulation occupied Asirgarh Fort from Mughals and left Ujjain towards Burhanpur.
 His army clashed with Dilawar Khan aided by Maratha reinforcement near Burhanpur (Khandwa) in June 1720, Dilawar Khan and Marathas were defeated and Nizam took over Burhanpur.
 Sayyed brothers hopeless with the battle result issued an imperial order appointing Nizam as Viceroy of Deccan.